gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

 	db1 = 1./m * np.sum(dZ1, axis=1, keepdims = True)
 	```
 - Lasso and ridge regression
+- Elastic net
+- L0 norm: the number of non-zero elements.
+L1 norm is the most convex approximation to L0.

 Since we add regularization term, the cost cannot be zero at anytime.